Smooth simplicial sets and universal Chern-Weil for infinite dimensional groups

-One other basic example of Frechet Lie groups with a wealth of invariant polynomials on the lie algebra, are the loop groups $LG$, for $G$ any Lie group, and $LG$ the free loop space.
-I could not find any computations of the corresponding Chern-Weil theory.
-But possibly this is contained in physics literature, is some guise, as loop groups are prominent in conformal field theory, see for instance \cite{citePressleySegalLoopgroups}.
+One other basic set of examples of generalized Lie groups, with a wealth of invariant polynomials on the Lie algebra, are the loop groups.
+That is the groups $LG, \Omega G$, where $G$ is any (finite dimensional) Lie group, $LG$ is the free loop space, and $\Omega G$ is the based loop space at $id$.
+See for instance ~\cite{cite_RosenbergLoopSpacesChern} for related computations.
+Loop groups are prominent in conformal field theory, see for instance \cite{cite_PressleySegalLoopgroups} for the foundation of the subject.
+The relevant Chern-Weil theory then has physical connotations.
+Other examples of infinite dimensional Chern-Weil theory include: ~\cite{cite_MagnotChernForms}, ~\cite{cite_MickelssonChernWeil}, ~\cite{cite_RosenbergChernWeil}, ~\cite{cite_RosenbergChern2}.

-We end with one natural question. \begin{question} Our argument is formalized in ZFC + Grothendieck's axiom of universes, where ZFC is Zermelo-Fraenkel set theory plus axiom of choice.
-Does theorem \ref{thm:A} have a proof in ZFC? \end{question} Probably the answer is yes, on the other hand as communicated to me by Dennis Sullivan there are known set theoretical (ZFC) issues with some questions on universal characteristic and secondary characteristic classes.
-So that the answer of no may be possible.
+There are various precedents in giving a differential geometric definition of the (infinite dimensional group) Chern-Weil homomorphism in some cases, for example Magnot~\cite{cite_MagnotNonLinearGrassmanians}.